The Magpie winter roost at Berengrave

 In ornithological terms the Magpie is a 'highly sedentary' species.
 Studies have shown a peak dispersal distance of just five kilometres among young birds up to the age of about 10 months, and for older birds an average just under one kilometre.
 Young birds seeking out Berengrave may have come a short distance, adult Magpies using Berengrave will not be travelling far at all.

 Nationally there has been a 97% increase in Magpie numbers in the 40 years to 2010, with reduced control thought to be a significant driver of this change, so it is no surprise larger roosts may now be more usual.
-Increased food availability in our towns, together with suitable nest sites (mature trees with a mosaic of short grass close-by for feeding in parkland/gardens) makes for highly desirable nesting territories.
-The suburbs of Rainham, with Berengrave on their northern edge, provide perfect habitat for Magpies.
+Increased food availability in our towns, together with suitable nest sites (mature trees with a mosaic of short grass close-by for feeding in parkland/gardens) make for highly desirable nesting territories.
+The suburbs of Rainham, with Berengrave on their northern edge, provide perfect nesting habitat for Magpies.

 When the urge to defend/seek breeding territories is low, many birds in a local population can come together at one site.